 Even if your doctor says you don’t have a thyroid problem, you may!
 And that thyroid problem might be contributing to the AFib in some!

 First, it’s important to understand that the worst test to diagnose hypothyroidism is the TSH.
 The TSH, which represents a pituitary messenger hormone meant to signal the thyroid, can be “normal” for years while we are actually hypothyroid….long before it rises high enough to reveal it.
 Additionally, going by the T4 test is simply not enough, because it’s “where” it falls in the so-called normal range that counts, not the fact that it falls in the range.
 Doctors overall do NOT get this.

 So, before you assume you do NOT have a thyroid problem causing your AFib, do the following:

-1) Get the right tests, which are free T3 and free T4 (i.e. if you don’t see the free, you have the wrong test).
+1) Get the right tests, which are free T3 and free T4 (if you don’t see the “free”, or see “Total”, it’s the wrong test), plus RT3 (i.e. if you don’t see the free, you have the wrong test).

 2) Compare those lab results to this page to see if your doctor’s pronouncement is really correct.
 So many times, say patients, their doctor is wrong.

 3) Check out this list of patient-reported hypothyroid symptoms and see how many might apply to you.

 Why might being hypothyroid, underdosed on thyroid meds, or being on a poor treatment with Synthroid or levothyroxine (thus continued hypo for all too many), increase the risk of AFib?

 - …can raise cholesterol in some, sooner or later, report many hypothyroid patients who are either undiagnosed, or on Synthroid or levo.
 And there is some evidence that high cholesterol increases the risk of AFib for some.7